RNAS Culdrose

 The airbase also serves as an important training centre for the Fleet Air Arm.
-New Merlin HMA2 aircrew and engineers receive training at 824 Naval Air Squadron before they move on to one of the frontline squadrons of the Merlin Helicopter Force.
+New Merlin HMA2 aircrew and engineers receive training at 824 Naval Air Squadron, before they move on to one of the front-line squadrons of the Merlin Helicopter Force.
 It also serves as the base for 750 Naval Air Squadron, which is responsible for training Royal Navy Observers and Royal Air Force Weapon Systems Officers (WSOs).
-There is also a number of non-flying units at RNAS Culdrose including 1700 Naval Air Squadron which delivers engineering, aviation, and logistical assistance for operations and exercises globally, both at sea and on land.
+There is also a number of non-flying units at RNAS Culdrose, including 1700 Naval Air Squadron which delivers engineering, aviation, and logistical assistance for operations and exercises globally, both at sea and on land.
 The airbase is equipped with a substantial Air Engineering Training School, which includes a dedicated Survival Equipment Section.
-Additionally, it houses the Royal Naval School of Flight Deck Operations, the institution responsible for training all personnel involved in aircraft handling.
+Additionally, it houses the Royal Naval School of Flight Deck Operations, the institution responsible for training all personnel involved in aircraft handling aboard aircraft carriers.

 History

 1940–1999

 Admiralty surveyors first started preliminary surveys of land near Helston in 1942.
 RNAS Culdrose was built by John Laing & Son and commissioned as HMS Seahawk five years after these initial surveys.
 The station was originally designed to be a wartime airfield lasting about ten years.

 The initial plans were for Culdrose to serve as a Naval Fighting School, it soon developed other roles.
-These varied roles included such things as the trials of the Navy's first jets, training of airborne early warning crews and as a home base for carrier-based aircraft.
+These varied roles included such things as the trials of the Navy's first jets, training of airborne early warning crews, and as a home base for carrier-based aircraft.
 Over the years the station's emphasis changed from fixed wing aircraft to rotary wing, although its main role remains largely the same.

-In 1958, HMS Seahawk was given the Freedom of the Borough of Helston, a parade thanking the town was set up in 1958 and is still happening; on 20 September 2018, the parade celebrated its 60th anniversary.
+In 1958, HMS Seahawk was given the Freedom of the Borough of Helston, a parade thanking the town was set up in 1958, and is still happening; on 20 September 2018, the parade celebrated its 60th anniversary.

 From 1968 it was one of the designated locations for plan PYTHON, the plan for continuity of government in the event of nuclear war.

 2000 onwards

 On 18 May 2012, British Airways flight BAW2012 carrying the Olympic Flame, from Athens International Airport, landed at RNAS Culdrose.
 The aircraft, an Airbus A319 painted yellow and named 'The Firefly', carried dignitaries including Seb Coe, Princess Anne, and David Beckham.
-The following day the Olympic Flame started its first leg from Land's End, through Cornwall, to Plymouth.
+The following day, the Olympic Flame started its first leg from Land's End, through Cornwall, to Plymouth.
 Its final destination was the Olympic Stadium in time for the start of the 2012 Summer Olympics.

-The air base puts £100 million into the Cornish economy and is one of the largest single-site employers in Cornwall.
+The airbase puts £100 million into the Cornish economy, and is one of the largest single-site employers in Cornwall.